nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

    :align: center
    :width: 500

-   Using the :term:`Network Troubleshooter` in Windows 10
+   Using the Network Troubleshooter in Windows 10

 .. raw:: latex